Epic Edinburgh: 16 Can’t-Miss Things to Do in Scotland’s Sensational Capital City

 And while Edinburgh Castle was once captured in just 30 minutes in 1639, you’ll want to allow at least 2 hours to hit the highlights.
 A true history buff could easily spend an entire day here, there is a lot of ground to cover.
 (My vote?
 Split the difference and plan on half a day.)

 There are several suggested tour itineraries to guide your visit according to your interests.
-But a few of the most popular things to see are the Portcullis Gate, the Lang Stairs, St Margaret’s Chapel, Mons Meg, the Great Hall, and the Crown jewels.
+But a few of the most popular things to see are the Portcullis Gate, the Lang Stairs, St Margaret’s Chapel, Mons Meg, the Great Hall, and the Crown Jewels.

 And don’t forget to leave plenty of time to simply enjoy the spectacular, panoramic views over the city.